Aim: To evaluate the prevalence of clinical asymptomatic retinal detachment (ARD) in myopic population.

 Results: Data were collected on 6547 myopic individuals (12 815 eyes); of these, 2907 (44.4%) were males, and 3640 (55.6%) were females.
 The mean age was 31.5 (SD 10) years (range 18–64 years).
 The mean preoperative spheric equivalence was −4.42 (2.07) (range −0.75 to −16.00).
 The mean best spectacle-corrected visual acuity was 20/20 (range 20/32 to 20/12.5).
 Five eyes (0.039% or one of approximately 2563 eyes) of four patients had clinical ARD which was diagnosed during the routine preoperative examination.
 Three eyes underwent successful scleral buckling procedure while two patients were lost to follow-up.

-Conclusions: Clinical asymptomatic retinal detachment is uncommon, it accounts for minority of retinal detachments in myopes and may be diagnosed during routine ophthalmoscopy prior to refractive procedure.
+Conclusions: Clinical asymptomatic retinal detachment is uncommon, accounting for a minority of retinal detachments in myopes, and may be diagnosed during routine ophthalmoscopy prior to a refractive procedure.

 Statistics from Altmetric.com

 If you wish to reuse any or all of this article please use the link below which will take you to the Copyright Clearance Center’s RightsLink service.
 You will be able to get a quick price and instant permission to reuse the content in many different ways.